jsgoldstein/boneless-ice-cream/opp/README.md

 ```

 #### float's
 Okay.
 I lied before.
-There is another type but it didn't feel like you needed to know this explictly up-front.
+There is another type but it didn't feel like you needed to know this explicitly up-front.
 If you do division, you might run into something like `2.2`.
 When a number has a decimal, that's called a `float`.

+Note that `//` is how to divide with ints to get ints. `/` will get you a `float`.

 ### bool's
 True.
 False.
 That's all there is to it.